zoffline/zwift-offline/README.md

 * Install Python 3 (https://www.python.org/downloads/) if not already installed
   * On Windows, installing Python via the Microsoft Store is highly recommend!
 If using a Python installer, ensure that in the first Python installer screen "Add Python 3.x to PATH" is checked.
-* Install dependencies: flask, flask_sqlalchemy, flask-login, pyjwt, gevent, python-protobuf, protobuf3_to_dict, stravalib (optional)
+* Install dependencies: flask, flask_sqlalchemy, flask-login, pyjwt, gevent, python-protobuf, protobuf3_to_dict, pycryptodome, stravalib (optional)
-  * e.g., on Linux/Mac: ``pip3 install flask flask_sqlalchemy flask-login pyjwt gevent protobuf protobuf3_to_dict stravalib``
+  * e.g., on Linux/Mac: ``pip3 install flask flask_sqlalchemy flask-login pyjwt gevent protobuf protobuf3_to_dict pycryptodome stravalib``
-  * e.g., on Windows in command prompt: ``pip install flask flask_sqlalchemy flask-login pyjwt gevent protobuf protobuf3_to_dict stravalib``
+  * e.g., on Windows in command prompt: ``pip install flask flask_sqlalchemy flask-login pyjwt gevent protobuf protobuf3_to_dict pycryptodome stravalib``
     * You may need to use ``C:\Users\<username>\AppData\Local\Programs\Python\Python39\Scripts\pip.exe`` instead of just ``pip``
 * Clone or download this repo
 * If you are not running zoffline on the same PC that Zwift is running: create a ``server-ip.txt`` file in the ``storage`` directory containing the IP address of the PC running zoffline.